aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/cells-formatting/number-settings/check-custom-number-format-when-setting-style-custom-property/_index.md

 ## **Possible Usage Scenarios**

-If you assign an invalid custom number format to [**Style.setCustom(string)**](https://reference.aspose.com/cells/nodejs-cpp/style/#setCustom-string-) method, then Aspose.Cells for Node.js via C++ will not throw any exception.
-But if you want Aspose.Cells to check if the assigned custom number format is valid or not, then please set the [**Workbook.getSettings().setCheckCustomNumberFormat(boolean)**](https://reference.aspose.com/cells/nodejs-cpp/workbooksettings/#setCheckCustomNumberFormat-boolean-) method to **true**.
+If you assign an invalid custom number format to [**Style.setCustom(string)**](https://reference.aspose.com/cells/nodejs-cpp/style/#setCustom-string-) method, then Aspose.Cells for Node.js via C++ will not throw an exception.
+However, if you want Aspose.Cells to check whether the assigned custom number format is valid, please set the [**Workbook.getSettings().setCheckCustomNumberFormat(boolean)**](https://reference.aspose.com/cells/nodejs-cpp/workbooksettings/#setCheckCustomNumberFormat-boolean-) method to **true**.

 ## **Check Custom Number Format when setting Style.setCustom(string) method**

 The following sample code assigns an invalid custom number format to [**Style.setCustom(string)**](https://reference.aspose.com/cells/nodejs-cpp/style/#setCustom-string-) method.
-Since we have already set the [**Workbook.getSettings().setCheckCustomNumberFormat(boolean)**](https://reference.aspose.com/cells/nodejs-cpp/workbooksettings/#setCheckCustomNumberFormat-boolean-) method to **true**, it throws an exception, e.g., Invalid number format.
+Since we have already set the [**Workbook.getSettings().setCheckCustomNumberFormat(boolean)**](https://reference.aspose.com/cells/nodejs-cpp/workbooksettings/#setCheckCustomNumberFormat-boolean-) method to **true**, it throws an exception, e.g., “Invalid number format.”
 Please read the comments inside the code for more help.

 ## **Sample Code**